DapfiDuck/Doppelkopf_Analyser/README.md

 ```

 Currently the script is expecting the players D, A, M, and P at the top of each sheet.
 You can adjust that to your player-names.
 The dataset must be consistent in this.
+The Player names do not have to be in order.

 ## Functions
 - Calculating and plotting of game statistics (Win probability for each team)